10 Deadly Public Speaking Mistakes and How to Avoid Them

 Are you unknowingly sabotaging your presentations before they even begin?
 Many presenters fall into traps created by myths, outdated advice, or methods designed for experienced speakers.
 These missteps can increase stress, reduce audience engagement, and limit the impact of your message.

-Perhaps a colleague, friend, or family member shared guidance that doesn’t suit your experience level.
+Perhaps a colleague, friend, or family member shared well intentioned but unhelpful advice.
 Or maybe you tried a technique meant for a seasoned stage speaker, leaving you feeling overwhelmed.
 These mistakes are common, but the good news is that they are entirely fixable.

 By recognising these pitfalls and adjusting your approach, you can dramatically improve your chances of delivering engaging, memorable presentations.
 Let’s explore three common mistakes and what you should be doing instead.